xxrobone/dablog/README.md

 ## Assignment in webbservers and databases at CME 😀

+This was a fun project and very useful, I've done some earlier backend stuff using wordpress and mySql first, then SQL doing a C# course.
+I've also worked with mongoDB and Firebase and must say thing Supabase made some stuff easy to use and very good documentation over the plattform
+They have a very nice free tier to learn the basics, and good youtube tutorials too.
+Using supabase with NEXT.js was awesome.

+Ive done some minor animtations using Framer-motion and created SVG texts in Figma

+Used Trello to have sprints and have log

+I will continue to build on this project and do a few more using nextjs and supabase, it is in my opinion a very powerful combination. 🚀 BIG LIKE

 ### You can read all the assignment qualifications on the assignment.md file
 <a href="https://github.com/xxrobone/dablog/blob/main/Assignment.md" target="blank">Assignment read me</a>